-Host Robert Strock and guest David Knapp discuss the continuing process of developing self-compassion.
+Host Robert Strock discusses the continuing process of developing self-compassion.
 Difficult emotions elicit many predictable “normal” forms of self-rejection, such as withdrawing, anger, or fixing.
 However, normal doesn’t mean healthy.
 We can learn to accept challenging feelings as part of our human experience while learning to stop patterns of self-rejection.
 As we learn to recognize our forms of self-rejection, we can also learn to look deep inside ourselves and recognize the part, sometimes the small part, of ourselves that acknowledges that we don’t feel difficult feelings on purpose and that’s ready to provide self-compassion.

 This is the ongoing path to self-acceptance, where we look for ways to meet our emotional needs and encourage thoughts that support us.
 This process of questioning and searching inside ourselves trains us to act as our own guide to a balanced inner life.
 Finally, the path toward self-acceptance and self-compassion is a process.
 The skills are developed over years, while we continually work toward recognizing, acknowledging, and empathizing with ourselves.

 Note: Below, you’ll find timecodes for specific sections of the podcast.
 To get the most value out of the podcast, I encourage you to listen to the complete episode.
 However, there are times when you want to skip ahead or repeat a particular section.
 By clicking on the timecode, you’ll be able to jump to that specific section of the podcast.
 Please excuse any typos or grammatical errors.
 For an exact quote or comment, please contact us.

 That you develop a trust, maybe at first it’s intellectual that you can shift a gear.
 And the shifting of the gear is toward some kind of caring, some kind of acceptance, some kind of tolerance.
 And if you wait too long, you can assume that your subconscious has shifted, shifted gears into self-rejection.